braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream.md

 To read more about Attributes and Badges, check out the [Tealium documentation](https://community.tealiumiq.com/t5/Getting-Started-with/Attributes-Enrichments/ta-p/25786).

-## Step 2: create an audience
+## Step 2: Create an audience

 From the Tealium customer data hub main page, select __Audience__ under __AudienceStream__ from the left side of the page.
 Here you will be able to create an audience of users that have common attributes you select.

 First, name your audience and then take some time to think about what kind of attributes would be applicable for the type of audience you are trying to create.
 For example, to create an audience of VIP cart abandoners, you could create an audience of visitors who have the __VIP badge__ a __Cart Abandoner badge__ assigned.

-## Step 3: create an audience connector
+## Step 3: Create an audience connector

 From the main page, select __Audience Connector__ under __AudienceStream__.
 Here you can create and configure your connector.
 From the Audience Connector page, select __+ Add Connector__, look up __Braze__, and select __Braze__ as the connector type.